Table of Contents

-We know that the widest part of your foot is the ball of the foot region.
+We know that the widest part of your foot is the ball of foot region.
 Therefore, when your shoes are too narrow, the part that will hurt most is the toes.
 Check whether your shoes feel too tight.

 Some shoe materials such as leather and suede can be too stubborn.
 They take their time to expand and conform to the shape and size of your feet.
-Therefore, when you walk in such, you get bruised toenails from hiking.
+Therefore, when you walk in such, you get bruised toenail from hiking.

 When the temperatures rise, your feet swell a bit.
 Maybe it is the blood flowing to the feet region as a result of gravity.
 When this happens, the feet push against the leather wall of the shoe.
 In this case, you will find that it is the small and big toes that hurt the most.
 You may also get your toes numb after hiking.